Call for papers

-In the summer of 2022, Play the Game will for the 12th time open the doors for four days of intense debate on the hotspots in international sports politics.
-Play the Game 2022 will take place in the Danish city of Odense from 27-30 June and marks a quarter of a century in pursuit of democracy, transparency and freedom of expression in sport.
+In the winter of 2024, Play the Game will for the 13th time open the doors for four days of intense debate on the most important issues in international sport.
+Play the Game 2024 will take place in the city of Trondheim in Norway on 4-7 February 2024 and will continue Play the Game's pursuit of democracy, transparency and freedom of expression in sport.

-In this ‘Call for Papers’, Play the Game 2022 invites all academics, journalists, representatives from sports organisations and other stakeholders to contribute knowledge, experience and debate at the upcoming conference.
+In this call for papers, Play the Game 2024 invites all academics, journalists, athlete representatives, sports officials, and other stakeholders to contribute knowledge, experience and debate at the upcoming conference.

-You can find more detailed information about what is behind the headlines on the conference website.
+In the overview of the conference themes, you can find more detailed information about what is behind each headline.

 Submit your abstract/storyline